-in will out, pilot, this is ex, published on the The department will prepare a communication plan which will outline opportunities . to announce and communicate the outcomes of the pilot, this is expected to include a CHSP webinar in November and factsheets to be published on the department's website.
+en will outline published on the publish The department will prepare a communication plan which will outline opportunities . to announce and communicate the outcomes of the pilot, this is expected to include a CHSP webinar in November and factsheets to be published on the department's website.